NayeemJohnY/amadeus-rest-assured-api-test-automation/README.md

     - **smoke**: Critical test cases that validate core API functionality and essential business flows
     - **regression**: Comprehensive test coverage including both positive and negative scenarios for thorough validation

+- **Test Results Mapping & Collection:**
+  - Automated test results collector that maps test methods to test case IDs and generates structured JSON reports for external test management systems integration.
+  - The `TestResultsReporter` implements TestNG's `IReporter` interface to capture comprehensive test execution data including outcomes, durations, and iteration details for parameterized tests.
+  - Results are exported in JSON format to `test-results/test-results-report.json` with support for both single execution and multi-iteration test scenarios.

 ## About the Framework